pykickstart/pykickstart/docs/kickstart-docs.rst

 or entered in loader UI) it is re-activated with configuration from kickstart file.

-In F15, the device of first network command is activated also in case of non-network installs, and device is not re-activated using kickstart configuration.
+The device given by the first network command is activated also in case of non-network installs, and this device is not re-activated using kickstart configuration.

 ``--activate``

     As noted above, using this option ensures any matching devices beyond the first will also be activated.

-    Since F16.

 ``--bootproto=[dhcp|bootp|static|ibft]``